-Pursuant to the Master Senior Indenture and the Fifth Supplemental Trust Indenture, dated as of October 1, 2023, by and between the Airport Authority and the Senior Trustee, the Airport Authority previously issued, and as of June 1, 2025, there was \$1,059,745,000 aggregate principal amount outstanding of its Senior Airport Revenue Bonds, Series 2023A (Governmental/Non-AMT) (the "Senior Series 2023A Bonds") and Senior Airport Revenue Bonds, Series 2023B (Private Activity/AMT) (the "Senior Series 2023B Bonds," and together with the Senior Series 2023A Bonds, the "Senior Series 2023 Bonds").
-For purposes of this Official Statement, "Senior Bonds" means the Senior Series 2025 Bonds, the Senior Series 2023 Bonds and any Additional Senior Bonds.
+Pursuant to the Master Senior Indenture and the Fifth Supplemental Trust Indenture, dated as of October 1, 2023, by and between the Airport Authority and the Senior Trustee, the Airport Authority previously issued, and as of June 1, 2025, there was \$1,059,745,000 aggregate principal amount outstanding of its Senior Airport Revenue Bonds, Series 2023A (Governmental/Non-AMT) (the "Senior Series 2023A Bonds") and Senior Airport Revenue Bonds, Series 2023B (Private Activity/AMT) (the "Senior Series 2023B Bonds," and together with the Senior Series 2023A Bonds, the "Senior Series 2023 Bonds," and together with the Senior Series 2023A Bonds, the "Senior Series 2023 Bonds," and together with the Senior Bonds" means the Senior Series 2025 Bonds, the Senior Series 2023 Bonds and any Additional Senior Bonds.
 The Senior Bonds are secured by a pledge of and first lien on Net Revenues and certain funds and accounts held by the Senior Trustee under the Senior Indenture.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE SENIOR SERIES 2025 BONDS-Flow of Funds," "-Pledge of Net Revenues," "-Use of PFCs to Pay Debt Service" and "OUTSTANDING OBLIGATIONS AND DEBT SERVICE SCHEDULE."